jfjlaros/arduino-serial-mux/README.rst

     $ serial_mux /dev/ttyUSB0
     Detected 2 virtual serial ports.
-      Virtual serial device 1: /dev/pts/3
+      Virtual serial device 1: /dev/pts/8
-      Virtual serial device 2: /dev/pts/10
+      Virtual serial device 2: /dev/pts/9

-The virtual serial ports ``/dev/pts/8`` and ``/dev/pts/9`` can now be used to communicate to the virtual serial devices created on the device.
+The virtual serial devices ``/dev/pts/8`` and ``/dev/pts/9`` can now be used to communicate to the virtual serial devices created on the device.

 For more information, see the Usage_ section.